petermr/pygetpapers/README.md

 100%|█████████████████████████████████████████████| 20/20 [00:32<00:00,  1.61s/it]
 ```
 #### `--notterms`
 Excluded papers that have certain keywords might also be of interest for you.
-For example, if you want papers on essential oil which doesn't mention `antibacterial` , `antiseptic` or `antimicrobial`, you can run either create a dictionary or a text file with these terms, specify its absolute path to `--notterms` flag.
+For example, if you want papers on essential oil which doesn't mention `antibacterial` , `antiseptic` or `antimicrobial`, you can run either create a dictionary or a text file with these terms (comma-separated), specify its absolute path to `--notterms` flag.

 INPUT:
 ```